DataAlgoDev/Django_Ecommerce/Notes.md

     python manage.py runserver

-*Creatig a Django app (python package) within a project
+*Creatig a Django app (python package) within a project*

     django-admin startapp store

->>Add this app name to INSTALLED_APPS in settings.py
+1.Add this app name to INSTALLED_APPS in settings.py
->>Define models for the app in models.py
+2.Define models for the app in models.py